Badgerati/Pode/docs/Tutorials/Routes/Async/Overview.md

   - **Enable SSE**: You can enable SSE for async routes to provide real-time updates.
   - **SSE Group**: Optionally group SSE connections to broadcast events to all connections in a specified group.

-- **NotCancellable**: If specified, the async operation cannot be forcefully terminated.
+- **NotCancellable**: If specified, the async route task cannot be forcefully terminated.
 This ensures that critical tasks are not interrupted.

 - **IdGenerator**: A custom ScriptBlock to generate a random unique IDs for asynchronous tasks.
 The default is `{ return (New-PodeGuid) }`.